Kari was a registered nurse for almost 25 years. She spent most if those years in the operating room.

-Operating Room nursing is a very special calling.
-Not everyone is cut out for it and most will not put up with it.
+Operating room nursing is a very special calling.
+Not everyone is cut out for it, and most will not put up with it.
 However, there is much fun to be had if you make it through the first year!
-You bond with the staff, and some become good friends.
+You will bond with the staff and make some good friends.

-OR nursing requires stamina and thinking on your feet.
-Whether you are circulating or scrubbing there never seems to be time to sit.
-It is the ever moving, ever changing calling of the few, the proud, and the crazy.
-(Note: You understand if you are an OR nurse!)
+OR nursing requires stamina and quick-thinking on your feet.
+Whether you are circulating or scrubbing, there never seems to be any time to sit.
+It is the ever-moving and ever-changing calling of the few, the proud, and the crazy.
+(Note: You will understand this if you are an OR nurse!)

-We live in a world of ever-changing technology, ever-changing technique, ever-changing surgeon preferences.
-Change is the only constant.
-If you can't live with change on a minute to minute basis, don't even come here!
+We live in a world of booming technology, evolving technique, and ever-changing surgeon preferences: Change is the only constant.
+If you can't live with change on a minute-to-minute basis, don't even come here!

 And you have to like to work.
 The longest I have ever worked consecutively is 26 hours.
 It was a busy day and night!
 We are the makers and the shakers.
 As far as I can tell, even truck drivers may not work so long.
 However, when you start in an OR, you will find out that you are miraculous.
 Suddenly, you will have powers not endowed on the normal mortal!

 Extraordinary stamina, the ability to be in two places at the same time, and more will be expected of you.
 The ordinary calls of nature (like bathroom breaks, lunch, and a drink of water) will be below you...or at least that is what your surgeons will believe.
 You will become the super-nurse, the OR nurse!